stormpath/stormpath-documentation/source/accnt_mgmt.rst

 .. note::

   Account Linking Policies can be associated with either an Application or Organization.
+If you would like to use an Organization's Account Linking Policy then you must specify it in your login attempt.

 Because the Account Linking Policy is enabled, and because the Cloud Directory is the default Account Store, if you send a Login Attempt with either of these Accounts, then the Account that you get back will the default Account Store's Picard Account.
 In other words: If you log in with the Picard Account credentials, Stormpath will return the Picard Account, and if you log in with the Locutus Account credentials, Stormpath will still return the Picard Account.